deepgram/web-next/content/blog/posts/making-your-audiovisual-content-accessible/index.md

 ---
-title: Making Your Audio and Visual Content Accessible
+title: "Making Your Audio and Visual Content Accessible"
-description: Creating audio visual content can be a fresh way to repackage your written developer content, but it’s important to make sure your content is accessible.
+description: "Creating audio visual content can be a fresh way to repackage your written developer content, but it’s important to make sure your content is accessible."
 date: 2022-04-25
 cover: https://res.cloudinary.com/deepgram/image/upload/v1650883327/blog/2022/04/making-your-audiovisual-content-accessible/Making-Your-AV-Content-Accessible%402x.png
 authors: